 This is Dr. X's plan in the last two episodes of Action Man (2000).
 He kidnaps Alex's friends, and puts them in deadly situations that will force Alex to use his AMP factor.
 If Alex succeeds in rescuing them by using his AMP abilities, then X will gain enough insight into it that he can replicate it on himself and become superhuman, and further his plans to create neo-humanity.
 If Alex fails in rescuing them, X will have killed Alex's friends.
 This doesn't help his body issue but it is personally gratifying.

-Azula pulls one at the beginning of season three.
+Azula pulls one at the beginning of Season 3.
 After (temporarily) killing Aang, Azula invites Zuko to return from his exile, which he accepts.
 She does this knowing that the avatar was probably not actually dead for good.
 If he comes back, Zuko has implicitly taken the credit and, therefore, the responsibility for killing the Avatar and is the one to receive the backlash for failure.
 If Aang really is dead, Azula has coerced loyalty out of her brother, robbing the good guys of an important ally; Zuko also gives her leverage to keep Iroh imprisoned.
 Unfortunately, she doesn't count on Iroh escaping during the eclipse and Zuko growing a spine, and the failure of her plot (a first for the series) sends her down her Villainous Breakdown.

 During an episode of The Avengers: United They Stand cartoon, newly introduced villains the Zodiac hijack a series of nuclear weapons satellites, which our heroes believe are being used to hold the world hostage and promptly destroy.
 Turns out, they wanted the satellites destroyed, as they were obstructing their view of a celestial convergence needed to turn their giant astronomical key and bring them one step closer to universal domination.